mortendahl/rust-paillier/README.md

 Several companies have invested resources in the development of this library, including [Snips](https://snips.ai/) who implemented the [original version](https://github.com/snipsco/rust-paillier) for use in their privacy-preserving analytics system, and [KZen networks](https://github.com/KZen-networks) who contributed with implementations of many zero-knowledge proofs.
 See [contributions](#contributions) below for more details.

-**Important**: while we have followed recommendations regarding the scheme itself, some parts of this library have not yet been harden against non-cryptographic attacks such as side-channel attacks.
+**Important**: while we have followed recommendations regarding the scheme itself, some parts of this library have not yet been hardened against non-cryptographic attacks such as side-channel attacks.

 ```rust